Ammonia solution: Furniture darkening

-Treatment of straw for cattle

-Ammonia solution is used to treat straw, producing "ammoniated straw" making it more edible for cattle.

 Laboratory use

 Aqueous ammonia is used in traditional qualitative inorganic analysis as a complexant and base.
 Like many amines, it gives a deep blue coloration with copper(II) solutions.
-Ammonia solution can dissolve silver oxide residues, such as that formed from Tollens' reagent.
+Ammonia solution can dissolve silver oxide residues, such as those formed from Tollens' reagent.
 It is often found in solutions used to clean gold, silver, and platinum jewelry, but may have adverse effects on porous gem stones like opals and pearls.